aleksandra919/AngularProject/README.md

 Application which allows add new task, remove task from the list, checks task as 'done'.
 It displays also number of task 'to-do' and number of already done tasks.
-Appliaction is connected to database in MongoDB
+Appliaction is connected to database in MongoDB.

 Used technologies: Angular4, MongoDB